By Stephen Arbogast

-On July 25th the Economist newspaper published an issue whose cover story was ‘Free Money – When Government Spending Knows No Limits.’
-Inside was a briefing entitled “A New Era in Economics – Starting Over Again.’
+On July 25 The Economist published an issue wit h the cover story “Free Money – When Government Spending Knows No Limits.”
+Inside was a briefing entitled “A New Era in Economics – Starting Over Again.”
 This briefing chronicles a veritable revolution in economic thinking that is now running alongside the pandemic, the BLM social justice movement and the presidential election.
 The striking characteristic of this revolution is not that it has spawned different schools of thought – the economics profession continuously does that.
 Rather, it is that the reported new schools all endorse massive, open-ended government intervention in the economy via unlimited printing of fiat currency.

 Some quotes are needed to capture the essence of this shared perspective: